edubkendo/tower-docs/guides/how-to-contribute-to-tower-development.md

 ## 6. Tower Contributors

-All contributions, either via master or the wiki, get credit in [Tower Contributors](http://towerjs.org/contributors).
+All contributions, either via master or the wiki, get credit in [Tower Contributors](http://towerjs.org/contributors) once we get that page up.

 ## Feedback